Dell H. Robison Middle School

 It is unknown when the school was founded.
 As of today, the Dell H. Robison Junior High School currently has 1,138 students enrolled from grades six through eight.
 The school is located east of downtown Las Vegas.
 It is one of a handful of junior high schools in the area.
 It primarily serves students that reside in the eastern half of Las Vegas and the surrounding neighborhoods.
 It is known for having one of the highest minority student enrollments in the state.
 The student body is predominantly made up of students of Hispanic descent.
 On average, the minority enrollment in schools across the state of Nevada is 67%.

 The nickname for the school is known as the “Angels”.
-It is unclear of whether or not it was the nickname from the beginning, but seems quite fitting considering some of the stories of hauntings that have occurred in the school’s halls.
+It is unclear whether or not it was the nickname from the beginning, but seems quite fitting considering some of the stories of hauntings that have occurred in the school’s halls.

 An Apparently Haunted Place

 There had been recollections from past students that described them seeing an unidentified janitor wandering the halls.
 Some say that the janitor had blood on his hands.
 One of the known patterns of these stories was these hauntings had happened when they were new students at the school, having moved in from their previous location.
-The reason as to why haunting new students rather than the regular students is unknown.
+The reason as to why the janitor is haunting new students rather than regular students is unknown.

 What is also unknown is how the specter of the janitor happens in the first place.
-At this point, there seems to be no known reports of any suicides, homicides, or even accidental deaths that have occurred on the school grounds.
+At this point, there seem to be no known reports of any suicides, homicides, or even accidental deaths that have occurred on the school grounds.
 The ghost will appear at random times of the day and will often disappear.

 Some of the other students even recall seeing the ghost outside of the school grounds.
 There had been a report that one former student that lived a few blocks away from the school would often see the ghost follow him home and then disappear out of thin air by the time the student reached the front yard.
 This may have been a recurring event for students at the school that live nearby it.